Iron Front

-The Iron Front used the Three Arrows to deface the Nazi swastika.
+The Iron Front (Eiserne Front) was a German underground paramilitary organization in the Weimar Republic that consisted of social democrats, trade unionists, and democratic socialists.
+Its main goal was to defend liberal democracy against totalitarian ideologies and right-wing (Note: The Iron Front was hostile not only to far-right fascist forces, but also to right-wing German conservatism in general (except Zentrum).
+It frequently engaged in physical altercations with right-wing paramilitary groups like Der Stahlhelm, which was associated with the national-liberal DVP and national-conservative DNVP, and viewed even moderate conservative ("centre-right" or "Bourgeois Right") organizations with deep suspicion as 'reactionary' enemies of the Republic.) and far-left politics.

-The Iron Front (Eiserne Front) was a German "extraparliamentary" and paramilitary organization in the Weimar Republic which consisted of social democrats, trade unionists, and democratic socialists.
-Its main goal was to defend liberal democracy against totalitarian ideologies, right-wing and far-left politics.
 The Iron Front chiefly opposed the Sturmabteilung (SA) wing of the Nazi Party and the Antifaschistische Aktion wing of the Communist Party of Germany.
 Formally independent, it was intimately associated with the Social Democratic Party of Germany (SPD).
 The Three Arrows, originally designed for the Iron Front, became a well-known social democratic symbol representing resistance against monarchism, Nazism, and communism during the parliamentary elections in November 1932.
 The Three Arrows were later adopted by the SPD itself.